 Tel Aviv, not just technology

-The adoption of this solar fabric is neither the only nor the latest initiative of the Israeli city.
-Tel Aviv is rapidly establishing itself as the world's leader in climate protection - including an ambitious plan for planting 450.000 trees in urban areas: will provide shade to cool temperatures.
+The adoption of this solar fabric is not the only one, either the latest initiative of Israeli city.
+Tel Aviv is rapidly positioning itself as a world leader in climate protection: among its commitments there is also an ambitious plan for planting 450.000 trees in urban areas: they will provide shade for cool temperatures.
 Over 700 million euros for a goal to be achieved by 2040.

 In such an interesting context, Lumiweave technology is also an environmental 'fabric' in name and in fact.